2007 United Kingdom floods: Oxfordshire

 Many rivers burst their banks, including both the Thames and the Cherwell in Oxford and the Ock in Abingdon the Windrush in Witney and the Evenlode.

 By 21 July, Banbury and Witney were flooded.
 Oxford, particularly Botley, was flooded and some 300 people were evacuated.

 On 22 July, the Environment Agency warned of further flooding and 1,500 people in Abingdon were evacuated.
 Forty thousand sandbags were transported from Grantham in Lincolnshire to Abingdon and Oxford.

 By 23 July, Oxford, Abingdon, Kidlington and Bladon were affected; some 3,000 homes including the home of William Morris at Kelmscott were flooded and 600 residents were evacuated, with many taking refuge in Oxford United Football Club's Kassam Stadium.

-On 24 July the Thames in Abingdon rose 3 feet (0.9 m) in less than 12 hours to a "perilously high" level and the Thames and the Severn were expected to rise to 20 feet (6.1 m) higher than normal.
+On 24 July, the Thames in Abingdon rose 3 feet (0.9 m) in less than 12 hours to a "perilously high" level and the Thames and the Severn were expected to rise to 20 feet (6.1 m) higher than normal.

-On 25 July residents of Osney in west Oxford were advised to leave their homes.
+On 25 July, residents of Osney in west Oxford were advised to leave their homes.
 About 30 people went to the Kassam stadium shelter while another 250 decided to stay with family and friends.
 Osney Mead substation, which supplies power to Oxford city centre, was threatened but did not flood.
-Later that evening, the Thames breached its banks at Henley.
+Later that evening the Thames breached its banks at Henley.

 Shropshire

 By 19 June, rain had washed away the main road at Hampton Loade and the Severn Valley Railway line from Bridgnorth was closed after numerous landslips on the line.
-Also, on 19 June/20 June, parts of the town of Shifnal near Telford, were flooded when the Wesley Brook burst its banks.
-Some of the residents blame Severn Trent Water for opening floodgates at Priors Lee balancing lake, however no such gates exist.
+Also, on 19 June/20 June, parts of the town of Shifnal near Telford were flooded when the Wesley Brook burst its banks.
+Some of the residents blamed Severn Trent Water for opening floodgates at Priors Lee balancing lake, but no such gates existed.
 Repair costs to the railway were estimated at £2 million.

 On 26 June, the Burway Bridge collapsed, disrupting one of the main roads into Ludlow, severing a gas main and causing the surrounding area to be evacuated.

 On 1 July, a woman was pulled out of the River Severn at Jackfield on the Telford and Wrekin border near Ironbridge.
 By 24 July, the UK National Ballooning Championships in Ludlow had been cancelled for the first time in their 32-year history.